This Chicken Broccoli Casserole is a twist on my Mom’s classic recipe! Enjoy as a comfort food meal or a holiday side dish.

 - In a medium bowl, stir together soup, milk, mayonnaise and egg.
 Pour over broccoli mixture

-- In a small bowl, mix together Ritz crackers, 1/4 cup milk and butter.
+- To make the topping: In a small bowl, mix together Ritz crackers, 1/4 cup milk and butter.
 Place crumble topping on top of baking pan.
 Top with cheese.

 - Bake 40 minutes until the topping is lightly browned.
 Serve hot.